SPF-OST/pytrnsys/docs/guide/config_file.rst

 3. All hourly printer values of the simulation.

 All values can be adressed in the config file by their name in the header of the trnsys printer file.
-It is recommended to dublicate the internal TRNSYS name in the header of the printer.
+It is recommended to duplicate the internal TRNSYS name in the header of the printer.

 .. note::